 A Note of Caution

-When you perform SEO lensing and consolidate your content, your traffic will invariably slide.
+When you perform SEO lensing and consolidate your content, your organic traffic will invariably slide.

 Sometimes, your traffic and rankings will completely tank.